 So, as you can see, you can make a lot more money by listing the whole house as opposed to just listing a single room.

 I Have a More Luxurious Home.
 What Can I Expect to Make?

-A nicer home will list for more money on Airbnb, at least in most cases.
-I searched for a 4 bedroom, 3 bath home in Scottsdale, Arizona (a very affluent city) and found homes charging between $550 per night up to $2500 per night.
+In most cases, a nicer home will list for more money on Airbnb.
+I searched for a four-bedroom, three bath home in Scottsdale, Arizona (an affluent city) and found homes charging between $550 and $2500 per night.

 This means if you have a REALLY nice house and could get $2500 per night, two nights per week for a month, you could bring in $20,000 per month.
-Obviously, this is not normal but I just wanted to make sure you were aware of the possibilities.
+While this is not normal, it is possible.

 What to Expect When Listing Your Place as a Host

 You will want to make sure that you have yourself covered when listing your place on Airbnb.